Famous Anime Quotes in Japanese

 Summary

 With that, we have come to the end of our journey of exploring famous anime quotes that are found in many animes that are used in various anime scenes and events.
+Do we use these infamous anime quotes in our everyday lives here in Japan?
+Maybe yes, maybe no. Honestly, not really.

-As anime is a good source and way to learn Japanese, do take it with a grain of salt.
-You never know if one day you might come across someone on the streets in Japan, looking at you funny for using anime quotes in your conversations.
+Since anime is a great source and way to learn Japanese, take it with a grain of salt.
+You never know when you might run into someone on the street in Japan who looks at you funny because you use anime quotes in your conversations.
+See you next time!

 Leave a Reply